wp-plugins/pretty-testimonial/readme.txt

 1. Upload `plugin-directory.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Place <?php echo do_shortcode('[testimonial]'); ?> in your templates

+=== Frequently Asked Questions ===
+= How do i install this plugin ? =
+You can install as other regular wordpress plugins.
+No different way.
+Please see on installation tab.
+= Can i get Support from you ?=
+Yes, Web always ready to assist you.
+Please visit <a href="http://plugime.com/contact">This site for support</a>

 Shortcodes: